Platform

 Data masking is one method organizations can use to secure data whilst still driving digital innovation.
 It is particularly effective when it comes to working in QA environments to test and analyze data.
 This is because masking data still keeps some of its integrity.

 Profiling and anonymizing sensitive data such as Personal Identifiable Information (PII) and Personal Health Information (PHI) for use in non-production environments is a key component of a holistic data governance program.
-API-driven masking leverages regulation or application-specific algorithms to accurately de-identify data while maintaining referential integrity for comprehensive testing, whether on-premise or in cloud environments.
+API-driven masking for PII leverages regulation or application-specific algorithms to accurately de-identify data while maintaining referential integrity for comprehensive testing, whether on-premise or in cloud environments.
 For example, zip codes are replaced with generated zip codes that mask the actual zip code but preserve regionality.
 Similarly, a masked credit card number will still have certain characteristics of a real credit card number, without risking security or compliance.

 With API-driven masking, the data is precise enough to be useful, but vague enough to prevent the identification of any individuals.
 Essentially users can mask data across multiple platforms whilst still ensuring usability.
 This supports wider innovation without compromising on compliance.